GabrielLins64/Study_of_Cpp/README.md

 	- C++ Keywords, operators and control statements;

-	- Cross-platform third party System, Networking and Graphics APIs;
+	- Cross-platform third party System, Networking and Graphics APIs and libraries;

 	- Documentation with Doxygen;

-	- Compilation commands and automation with CMake;
+	- Build automation with CMake and Unix Shell Scripts;

 	- Features of the newest C++ versions;

+	- Boost C++ Libraries;

 	- And extras...